I. COMMITMENTS AND CONTINGENCIES

 In determining our right-of-use assets and lease liabilities, we apply a discount rate to the minimum lease payments within each lease agreement.
 ASC 842 requires us to use the rate of interest that a lessee would have to pay to borrow on a collateralized basis over a similar term, an amount equal to the lease payments in a similar economic environment.
 When we cannot readily determine the discount rate implicit in the lease agreement, we utilize our current borrowing rate on our outstanding line of credit.
 The Company’s line of credit utilizes market rates to assess an interest rate.
 Refer to Note G for further discussion.

-The components of lease expense for the six months ended June 30, 2020 were as follows:
+The components of lease expense for the three months ended March 31, were as follows:

 The Company is subject to legal proceedings and claims which arise in the ordinary course of its business.
-Although occasional adverse decisions or settlements may occur, the Company believes that the final disposition of such matters should not have a material adverse effect on its financial position, results of operations or liquidity.
+Although occasional adverse decisions or settlements may occur, other than the Sipco Lawsuit discussed below and which has been terminated, the Company believes that the final disposition of such matters should not have a material adverse effect on its financial position, results of operations or liquidity.

-On June 30, 2020, the Company was named as a defendant in a civil action alleging infringement on multiple essential wireless mesh (“EWM”) patents held by the plaintiff.
-The EWM patent portfolio covers technologies used in multi-hop wireless networks utilizing wireless protocols such as, but not limited, to Zigbee.
+On June 30, 2020, Sipco, LLC (“Sipco”) filed a lawsuit against the Company in the United States District Court for the Eastern District of Wisconsin (Case No. 20-CV-00981) (the “Sipco Lawsuit”) alleging infringement on multiple essential wireless mesh (“EWM”) patents held by the Sipco.
+The EWM patent portfolio covers technologies used in multi-hop wireless networks utilizing wireless protocols such as, but not limited to, Zigbee.
 The portfolio also covers applications including, but not limited to, home and building automation and industrial controls.
-The suit contends the Company sells various automated networked products designed to manage energy, lighting and temperature and those products employ wireless mesh network communication utilizing Zigbee enabled technology.
-The Company is currently discussing possible resolutions.
-No liability has been recorded for this case.
+The complaint contended that the Company sold, and was continuing to sell, various automated networked products designed to manage energy, lighting and temperature and those products employ wireless mesh network communication utilizing Zigbee enabled technology.
+The complaint alleged patent infringement and sought damages, costs, expenses, pre-judgment and post-judgment interest and post-judgment royalties.
+The complaint also alleged that the infringement was willful and that this is an “exceptional case” and requested treble damages and attorneys’ fees.

 Unless provided with a resale or tax exemption certificate, the Company assesses and collects sales tax on sales transactions and records the amount as a liability.
 It is recognized as a liability until remitted to the applicable state.
 Total revenues do not include sales tax as the Company is considered a pass through conduit for collecting and remitting sales taxes.